ali-raheem/alis_blog/_posts/2015-11-07-assorted-sorting.markdown

 This is what I mean by writing good portable assembler C, that and a good compiler produces exactly what a good human programmer would come up with.

-This is super powerful and good enough for small or nearly sorted arrays.
+This is kind of signature is super powerful and good enough for small or nearly sorted arrays.
 According to Wikipedia insertion sorts although more complex perform better in both these areas.

 The following code snippet uses the same bubble sort to sort string and then a contrived array of "Person" structs by age using a simple custom person_compar function.